 - At last, it’ll point to the desired cell B9.

-- VBA to Loop through Rows and Columns in a Range in Excel (5 Examples)
+Read More: VBA to Loop through Rows of Table in Excel

 3. Loop through Unknown Number of Rows with VBA until Empty Cell

 However, if we have a huge dataset and we don’t know the number of rows, we can still apply the VBA to find out the blank cell.
 In the following dataset, we have blank cells in column D. The proposed code thinks that each cell in the column has data entry until the end.
 Hence, follow the process to carry out the operation.

 - First of all, select the sheet and go to View Code.